isaac-chung/nextpick/README.md

 ```

 ## What's next?
-While it is true that there are small adjustments that can be made to the web app, a logical next step for this project is to dockerize the app.
-Docker enables developers to easily pack, ship, and run any application as a lightweight, portable, self-sufficient container, which can run virtually anywhere ([ZDNet](https://www.zdnet.com/article/what-is-docker-and-why-is-it-so-darn-popular/)).
-Docker containers are also easy to deploy in a cloud.
+While it is true that there are small adjustments that can be made to the web app, a logical next step for this
+project is to dockerize the app.
+Docker enables developers to easily pack, ship, and run any application as a
+lightweight, portable, self-sufficient container, which can run virtually anywhere
+([ZDNet](https://www.zdnet.com/article/what-is-docker-and-why-is-it-so-darn-popular/)).
+Docker containers are also
+easy to deploy in a cloud.

+Currently I am waiting for the Windows May 2020 update to use WSL2 to work with Docker. on my Windows machine (Home 10).